10up/gutenberg-best-practices/training/02-cta-lesson.md

 ### 2: Adding a RichText component to manage the new attribute

-We want the user to be able to enter the description and manage formatting of the text in the blocks `edit` property.
-To do that, we first need to be sure our attributes are listed in the top of the `ExampleBlockEdit` call in the the `cta-starter/edit.js` file.
-We need to be sure `description` is included in the `attributes` object below:
+We want the user to be able to visually edit the description right inline.
+In order to do this we need to add the actual editable text field to the markup of the block in the editor.
+This markup gets defined in the `ExampleBlockEdit` function in the `cta-starter/edit.js` file.

+Before we can work with the `description` value we need to actually access the current value of the attribute.
+Gutenberg passes in an object containing the block attributes, a callback function to set the attributes to a new value and some other helpful values.
+To make it easier to work with we can use object deconstruction to get access to only the values we actually want to use.
+In this example we have only pulled out the `title` so far but now need to access the `description` the same way.

 ```js
 const {